HDB Affordability Calculator (2026)

 Can I use CPF to pay for my HDB flat?expand_more

 Yes, you can use your CPF Ordinary Account (OA) savings to pay for your HDB flat.
-CPF OA can be used for the downpayment (up to 20% of the purchase price with an HDB loan), monthly mortgage instalments, stamp duty, and legal fees.
+CPF OA can be used for the downpayment (up to 25% of the purchase price with an HDB loan, since HDB LTV was aligned with banks at 75% on 20 Aug 2024), monthly mortgage instalments, stamp duty, and legal fees.
 However, there is a CPF usage limit — the total CPF used cannot exceed the Valuation Limit (VL) plus the current balance in your OA.

 How much downpayment do I need for an HDB flat?expand_more

-For an HDB loan, the minimum downpayment is 20% of the purchase price, which can be fully paid using CPF OA savings.
-For a bank loan, the minimum downpayment is 25% — with at least 5% in cash and the remaining 20% payable by CPF OA or cash.
+For an HDB concessionary loan, the minimum downpayment is 25% of the purchase price (since HDB LTV was lowered from 80% to 75% on 20 Aug 2024), which can be fully paid using CPF OA savings — no cash required.
+For a bank loan, the minimum downpayment is also 25% — with at least 5% in cash and the remaining 20% payable by CPF OA or cash.
 First-time buyers with lower incomes may also receive grants that reduce the effective downpayment.

 What grants are available for first-time HDB buyers?expand_more